Board: /trv/

 I havent been out of my country canada for 3 years. just been unenthused after my last trip to my parents home country croatia. theyre from dalmatia which is flocked with tourists and it felt so blah. i researched italy, spain, and got to know the intense anti tourism movements they got goin on there. and also that shit is shoulder to shoulder packed with all tourists if u go to rome/florence/barcelona etc. and that just does not interest me

 i have developed a new theory of travel: find the worst, most unnotable place in a place, and go there for 2-3 weeks. my favorite place in croatia was benkovac.
 0 tourists, nothing to see. just vibes. if i went to italy? id go to prob molise. england? some shithole area. i bet its no tourists there and u can just live and enjoy. sure. u dont get to see thigns in person, like rome, but desu, if u are "Seeing" it in lineups surrounded by foreigners like u just a buncha assholes taking snapshots, are u even seeing anything? and there is no worry of me ruining the ugly shitty cities by inundating them with tourists cause tourists cant get selfies in these places so theyre under no risk.
-I'm visiting there next week (solo).
-What are the must see sights and what are some of the tips you'd recommend to get the most out of it?
-At what age is it objectively and unquestionably cringe to go out clubbing, partying etc. when traveling?
+Is there an upper class in Pakistan that is liberal and educated with liberated, promiscuous women - and could a traveler mingle within such a circle?
+Which places in Europe look unique instead of a slight variation of this?
+Anything more except the places frequented by the Austrian painter?
+What's the dealio when it comes to travelling with meds?
+Looking for answers from Australians, mostly, since I don't know what it's like with other countries.
+In Milan right now and it's full of jeets and there is nothing to do.
+Alright boys.
+Last check in before the trip.
+Any tips on not dying of heat stroke in the south?
+If you're going to theme parks like Disney or Universal, is it a virtual guarantee that you're going to be in some faggot's vlog or livestream as a background character?

 >dancer